 Client app developers face challenges when trying to consume services from different providers.
 There are many technologies available today for use by a service provider to expose its services.
 The same client app might have to use one mechanism to consume a service from one provider, and a different mechanism to consume a service from a different provider.
 App developers can even face the situation where they have to use different mechanisms to consume services from the same provider.

-Apigee Edge, which is built on Java, enables you to provide secure access to your services with a well-defined API that is consistent across all of your services, regardless of service implementation.
+Apigee Edge enables you to provide secure access to your services with a well-defined API that is consistent across all of your services, regardless of service implementation.
 A consistent API:

 - Makes it easy for app developers to consume your services.